88-degrees/Book-of-Changes/e6b6a3huan.md

 ## Notes

-**Huan**, the name of this hexagram, denotes a state of dissipation or dispersion.
+**Huàn ䷺**, the name of this hexagram, denotes a state of dissipation or dispersion.
 It is descriptive primarily of men's minds alienated from what is right and good.
 This alienation is sure to go on to disorder in the commonwealth; and an attempt is made to show how it should be dealt with and remedied.

 The figure is made up of one of the trigrams for water and over it that for wind.
 Wind moving over water seems to disperse it, and awakes naturally in the beholder the idea of dissipation.